 The final word on dark hardwood floors

 Ultimately, the choice you’ll make between a darker and a lighter floor will come down to the kind of household you run and your specific needs and wants.
-Do you want a sleeker, modern look and if so, are you willing to trade that for the convenience of having a floor that would be easier to maintain?
+Do you want a sleeker, modern look and if so, are you willing to trade that for the convenience of having a floor that might not have to be refinished as often?